grant0417/ray_tracer/README.md

 ## How to use

-To run the program clone the repository then run `cargo run > file.ppm`.
+To run the program clone the repository then run `cargo run -- file.png`.